 As personal and professional lives continue to blend and work/life overlap becomes a reality, the only thing that counts is: Does the work get done?
 Contrary to popular belief, the only metric that really matters is task completion, not minutes spent working.

 A great way to track productivity is by breaking down work into tasks and assigning them appropriately until projects are complete.
-We recommend doing this because it allows you to focus on the bigger picture.
+We recommend doing this because it lets you focus on the bigger picture.
 A couple of great tools for this type of project management are Producteev and Basecamp.

 However, like most companies, you are going to need a way for your seasonal employees to clock in and out.
 We highly recommend using timesheet or timecard pro.